Sports coaching

 Can I enrol if I coach a school team?

-Only if the team is actually under a separate trust or a club’s remit (the club must be your host organisation for the Relationship Agreement).
+Only if the team operates under a recognised trust or club and that organisation can act as your host organisation for the Relationship Agreement.

-A laptop or iPad with camera/mic and reliable internet, plus access to a phone (or similar) to record your practical coaching sessions.
+You'll need reliable internet, a laptop or iPad with a camera and microphone for online sessions, and access to a phone or similar device to record your practical coaching sessions.

 How are assessments delivered?